knative/docs/docs/serving/using-auto-tls.md

 By default, Knative ingress is still able to serve HTTP traffic.
 If you want to change the way of handling HTTP traffic, configure the value [httpProtocol](https://github.com/knative/serving/blob/9c51850c3d4b8a3665c0d2fab3fa840a9e1e4334/config/config-network.yaml#L110) in the ConfigMap `config-network` accordingly.

+At this point, Auto TLS feature is configured and ready to use.
+When deploying a Knative service, you should be able to send HTTPS traffic to it when the TLS certificate is ready.